predt/COVID-20/README.md

 [![GitHub Commit](https://img.shields.io/github/last-commit/hsbadr/COVID-19)](https://github.com/hsbadr/COVID-19/commits/master)

 This is an all-in-one unified COVID-19 dataset to fulfil the following objectives:
-  * Mapping all geographic units globally into a unique standardized ID.
+  * Mapping all geospatial units globally into a unique standardized ID.
   * Standardizing administrative names and codes at all levels.
   * Standardizing dates, data types, and formats.
   * Unifying variable names, types, and categories.